bpinzone/TetrisAI/README.md

 First place in Tetris 99 using computer vision, classical AI, and a whole lot of free time
 ======

-Tetris 99 is a video game for the Nintendo Switch that combines the thrill of battle royale games with the gameplay of, well, Tetris.
-The rules are similar to traditional Tetris, but in addition to the game speeding up over time, there is an additional challenge: when players perform high-scoring moves, the game sends lines of blocks to opponents' boards, which fill up the bottom of their play area, pushing their blocks upwards and bringing them closer to a game over.
+Tetris 99 is a video game for the Nintendo Switch that combines the thrill of battle royale games with the gameplay of Tetris.
+The rules are similar to traditional Tetris.
+The game speeds up over time, but there is another challenge: when players perform high-scoring moves, the game sends lines of junk blocks to opponents' boards, which fill up the bottom of their play area, pushing their blocks upwards and bringing them closer to a game over.
 The last player remaining, of course, is the victor, and attains the coveted title of Tetris Maximus.

 In the time-honored tradition of programmers, while my roommate [Ben](https://github.com/bpinzone) was playing one night, [I](https://github.com/spschul) thought "you know, it wouldn't be too hard to write a bot to play this, without even hacking the Switch.
 You'd just have to...well...